fonstok/jfMagnify/README.md

 * The magnifyGlass (default class name '.magnify_glass') element needs to be positioned absolute.
 * The magnifiedZone (default class name '.magnify_glass') is where the magnified area will appear.
 This element needs to be positioned absolute with the the overflow set to hidden.
 * The element being magnified and the magnify glass need to have the same grid context starting at (0,0) so the elementToMagnify should be positioned at top left.
-* The element being magnified and the magnified version of that element share a class (default class name '.element_to_magnify')'.
+* The element being magnified and the magnified version of that element share a class (default class name '.element_to_magnify').
 	* If you need to select only the element being magnified you can give it an id attribute.
 	* If you need to select the magnified version of the element, use its unique class (default class name '.magnified_element').